snipercup/wip-ai-dungeon-mods/README.md

 * A fall-back entry to support vanilla world-info.
 It does nothing special, but still supports the keyword improvements and relations.

 Commands:
-* `/state-engine report` displays information about what world-info is in context after the last action and how well they scored.
+* `/state-engine report` attempts to display information about what world-info was in context after the last player-initiated action.
+  * Regarding the input/output phases:
+    * A report from an input phase was sent to the AI as a result of your input.
+    * A report from an output phase was sent to the AI as a result of commanding the AI to continue without input.
+  * Regarding what the command will display when:
+    * If your last action was to submit new text, it will be from the input phase.
+    * If you continued, it will be from the output phase.
+    * If you did an undo, it gets complicated!
+It will probably from the turn before the undo unless the latest entry is one of your inputs, in which case it will be the latest turn.
+    * For this reason, try to only trigger the command immediately after the AI has generated something.
-  * It does not mean that the world-info's text was presented to the AI; it will try to fit in as many entries as it can, but the space is very limited and some entries may have been dropped.
+  * World-info listed may not have been presented to the AI; the system will try to fit in as many entries as it can, but the space is very limited and some entries may have been dropped.
   * Use the Script Diagnostics function (the brain icon) in the Scenario Scripts page of the Scenario Editor to view what was actually sent to the AI.
   * This is a debug command, but it can help you tune your world-info entries a bit.
+* `/state-engine report latest` is similar to `report`, but it will always be for the latest recorded action.
+  * The report generated will usually be from the output phase.
+  * Unless you have done an undo, in which case it's something from the past.
+  * Data for the output phase is generated in case you want to use the continue function, but it may not have been sent to the AI yet.
 * `/state-engine reset` wipes all the internal caches it maintains in the `state` object.

 ### Deep-State